 Buying Process | Slower (medical check-up needed) | Faster (instant approval possible) |

-Insurers know that many customers hesitate to buy term insurance because of the health check-up step.
-To attract more buyers, they use your age, income, and self-declared health to approve small-cover policies instantly.
+Many Indians hesitate to buy term insurance because of the medical check-up step.
+To attract more buyers, insurers started offering “no test” policies by relying on:

 When a Medical Test Is Better

-- If you have lifestyle risk factors (smoking, high BMI, family illness history).
+- You have risk factors (smoking, high BMI, chronic illness, family medical history)

 Case Example

-Priya, 32, non-smoker, bought a ₹40 lakh no-medical-test term plan online.
 Two years later, she was diagnosed with diabetes.
-If she passes away, the insurer may investigate whether she had undiagnosed symptoms earlier.
-If medical records suggest she did, the claim could be challenged — something a medical test at purchase would have prevented.
+If she passes away, the insurer may investigate whether her condition existed earlier.
+If records show undiagnosed symptoms, her nominee’s claim could be challenged.

 Expert Tip